cockroachdb/docs/v1.1/uuid.md

 UUID used as a URN | UUID can be used as a Uniform Resource Name (URN).
 In that case, the format is [specified](https://www.ietf.org/rfc/rfc2141.txt) as "urn:uuid:" followed by standard [RCF4122](http://www.ietf.org/rfc/rfc4122.txt)-specified format.<br><br>Example: 'urn:uuid:63616665-6630-3064-6465-616462656564'

 ## Size
-A `UUID` column is 128 bits in width, but the total storage size is likely to be larger due to CockroachDB metadata.
+A `UUID` value is 128 bits in width, but the total storage size is likely to be larger due to CockroachDB metadata.

 ## Examples